 - Students receive library instruction tailored to the specific needs of the course.

-Though the specific reading, writing, and research projects assigned across the many WRI 101 courses vary by professor, all WRI 101 courses embrace four instructional objectives:
+Though the specific reading, writing, and/or research projects assigned across the many WRI 101 courses vary by professor, all sections of the course embrace four learning goals:

-- Reading texts closely and critically for analytic and rhetorical purposes.
+- Read texts closely and critically for analytic and rhetorical purposes

 Critical reading anticipates the eventual use of a text in one's writing, and requires a sustained examination of the nature, structure, and quality of that text.
-Critical readers work to discern the context of a document's production and distribution, note its rhetorical and stylistic features, and locate its historical moment within a tradition of inquiry.
-Critical analysis is an act of paying attention to how other writers assemble evidence, interpret their objects of study, and argue for particular conclusions.
+Critical readers work to discern the context of a document's production and distribution, note its rhetorical and stylistic features, and locate its place within a tradition of inquiry.
+Critical analysts notice how other writers assemble evidence, interpret their objects of study, and argue for particular conclusions.
 Often, critical readers reckon with difficulty, ambiguity, and innovative thinking.

-- Making fair and effective use of the work of others.
+- Make fair and effective use of the work of others

 Responding to and making effective use of the work of others is a seminal feature of writing in the liberal arts.
-The course provides opportunities for students to make interesting use of others' texts and ideas in their own writing, and teaches students to do this responsibly, ethically, and in accordance with Davidson College's Honor Code.
-Students are expected to adhere to professional conventions for quotation, summary, and paraphrase, and to treat others' work with imagination and respect by offering contextually-sensitive representations of others' positions, and accounting for differences in others' perspectives and approaches.
+The course provides opportunities for students to make interesting and effective use of others' texts and ideas in their own writing, and teaches students to do this responsibly, ethically, and according to professional conventions for quotation, paraphrase, summary, and correct citation.

 The actual labor of producing intellectual writing involves taking a document through stages of drafting and revising.
-This process is aimed not only at correcting errors and polishing style, but at improving the quality of one's analysis or argument in light of reviewers' commentary and an enhanced understanding of readers' needs and expectations.
-Such revision may involve qualifying and sharpening claims, addressing counterarguments, extending supportive evidence, refashioning appeals, adjusting tone, stipulating definitions of key terms, strengthening structural coherence, etc. Revision may also entail reconceiving one's approach to the issue at hand.
-The final steps of revision include editing for clarity, proofreading, and attending to document design, involving (at times) the use of visual and multimedia resources.
+This process is aimed not only at correcting errors and polishing style, but more substantively at improving the quality of one's analysis or argument in light of reviewers' commentary and an enhanced understanding of readers' needs and expectations.
+Such revision may involve qualifying claims, addressing counterarguments, extending supportive evidence, refashioning appeals, adjusting tone, strengthening structural coherence, or even reconceiving one's approach to the issue at hand.
+The final steps of revision include editing for clarity, proofreading, and attending to document design.